play-lang/play/README.md

 # Play
-A programming language and virtual machine which can be easily embedded in TypeScript/JavaScript environments with easy extensibility API's.
+A programming language and virtual machine which can be easily embedded in TypeScript/JavaScript environments with easy-to-use extensibility API's.

-Play has zero production dependencies and all of its various components are written in TypeScript, with a large amount of test coverage using [Jest](https://jestjs.io/).
+*Play has zero production dependencies* and all of its various components are written in TypeScript, with a large amount of test coverage provided using simple [Jest](https://jestjs.io/) tests.

 ## Contributing

-The project is designed to be edited in VSCode.
+The project is designed to be edited in [VSCode](https://code.visualstudio.com/).

 Clone the project: